ama29n/ama29n/README.md

       },
       currentFocus: "To be a good developer",
       hobbies: ["badminton", "reading", "studying psychology"],
-      funFact: "I have a Computer Engineering background, but most of the credit goes to Google and Stack Overflow" };
+      funFact: "I have a Engineering background, but most of the credit goes to Google and Stack Overflow" };
   ```
   </div>